DMS Cing Xin Green Pearls Green Tea

 In the nomenclature of this tea, Doi Mae Salong stands for the cultivation region.
 Then, Cing Xin designates the Taiwanese tea plant cultivar this tea is yielded from.
 “Green”, of course, means “Green Tea”.
 And finally, “Pearls” hints to the rolling of the tea leaves to granulate shape.

-The carefully handpicked, rolled leaf opens up to its full size within half a minute in hot water and produces a clear, radiant bright yellow-green cup.
+The carefully handpicked, tightly rolled leaf opens up to its full size within half a minute in hot water.
+When infusing, it produces a clear, radiant bright yellow-green cup.
 Regarding taste, the tea liquor’s fresh green flavor shows little to none bitterness with appropriate water temperature (see below).

-With green tea, other than withpartly fermented and/or fully fermented black tea, the fermentation process is stopped through heating of the tea leaves right after a short period of withering.
-Apart from the characteristical taste of green tea, this method ensures that nearly all active substances contained in the fresh tea leave are preserved.
+With green tea, other than with Oolong tea (partly oxidation) and/or black tea (full oxidation), processers will stop the oxidation process through heating of the tea leaves right after a short period of withering.
+Apart from the characteristic taste of green tea, this method ensures that nearly all active substances in the fresh tea leaf are preserved.

-DMS Cing Xin Green Pearls green tea combines the classical taste of traditional Chinese Green Tea in its purest form with the known health benefits of the same: high blood pressure, cholesterine and blood sugar regulation.
+DMS Cing Xin Green Pearls combine the classical taste of traditional Chinese Green Tea with the known health benefits of the same: high blood pressure, cholesterine and blood sugar regulation.

-The best taste results are achieved with ca. 3-5 grams of Doi Mae Salong Green Pearls, rolled, on ca. 300 ml of hot water at a temperature around 80°C, and left to infuse for 2 – 4 minutes.
-This green tea maintains its taste and aroma (in altering nuances) for about 3 – 4 infusions, depending on the duration of the individual infusion periods, water temperature and water quality.
+The best taste results come about with 3 grams of Doi Mae Salong Green Pearls on 200 ml of hot water.
+At this, water temperature should be around 75°C, and the infusion period 2-3 minutes.
+This green tea maintains its taste and aroma (in altering nuances) for about 3 – 4 infusions.
+However, the profile of each infusion depends on individual infusion periods, water temperature and water quality.